Germany's top court: Police have too much access to online data | DW | 17.07.2020

 Data used to prevent terrorist attacks

-Until now, Germany's federal police could query such data during criminal investigations, though they were limited from accessing data showing connections with other users.
+The current law allows Germany's federal police to query personal data during criminal investigations, though they are limited from accessing data showing connections with other users.

-Investigators were also permitted to request further data from telephone and telecommunication companies as well as from hospitals and hotels.
-Law enforcement authorities use such data to solve crimes and prevent acts of terror.
+Investigators are also permitted to request further data from telephone and telecommunication companies as well as from hospitals and hotels.
+Law enforcement authorities use private data to solve crimes and prevent acts of terror.

 The Constitutional Court had largely upheld the practice in a ruling in 2012.
 Judges determined that the increasing importance of electronic communication meant law enforcement required the "simplest possible method for tracing telephone numbers to individuals."